 Precompiled versions of the driver can be downloaded from the PostgreSQL JDBC web site .

 Alternatively you can build the driver from source, but you should only need to do this if you are making changes to the source code.
-To build the JDBC driver, you need Ant 1.5 or higher and a JDK.
-Ant is a special tool for building Java-based packages.
-It can be downloaded from the Ant web site .
+To build the JDBC driver, you need gradle and a JDK (currently at least jdk1.8) .

 To compile the driver simply run